Hyowon-Cho/Learning_C_and_Cpp/README.md

 <img src="https://engineering.fb.com/wp-content/uploads/2015/06/1522635669452_11.jpg" width="864" height="494">

-“A light-weight abstraction programming language”
+# Introduction

-It is a programming language that has a subset of C languages and supports multiple paradigms such as object-oriented and generalized programming.
+* It is a programming language that has a subset of C languages and supports multiple paradigms such as object-oriented and generalized programming.
 I will write down my C/C++ study notes in this repository since now.

+* “A light-weight abstraction programming language”